-E Defenses
+F Defenses

 The two most significant "defenses" to trade secret infringement are independent discovery and reverse engineering.
 I put "defenses" in quotation marks to emphasize that neither adds anything to the doctrines you have already seen.
-(We will meet other defenses, such as fair use and first sale in copyright, in which the defendant introduces new facts and relies on additional doctrines to defeat what would otherwise be a valid infringement claim by the plaintiff.)
 The defendant who establishes that she independently came up with the same information has actually defeated a crucial element of the plaintiff's case-in-chief: that the defendant stole the information from the plaintiff.

 Similarly, the usual definitions of "improper means" simply exclude reverse engineering: the plaintiff who proves only that the defendant reverse engineered her product has again failed to show an act of misappropriation.

-Independent discovery needs little further discussion for now (although when we get to copyright we will say a bit more about how a defendant might prove, or a plaintiff might disprove, independent creation).
 Reverse engineering is conventionally defined as "starting with the known product and working backward to divine the process which aided in its development or manufacture."
 Kewanee Oil Co. v.
-Bicron Corp., 416 U.S. 470 (1974) Courts sometimes add that the "known product" must have been obtained lawfully: it is no defense to argue that you reverse engineered the widget-making-machine you stole from your competitor's factory.
+Bicron Corp.
+Courts sometimes add that the "known product" must have been obtained lawfully: it is no defense to argue that you reverse engineered the widget-making-machine you stole from your competitor's factory.

 Why allow reverse engineering?
 For one thing, it reflects a policy of recognizing personal property owners' rights over their things.
-If you buy it, you can break it.
+If you buy it, you can break it down.
 Reverse engineering also promotes the same values as trade secret law itself.
 In the words of the Supreme Court, it is "an essential part of innovation" that "often leads to significant advances in technology."
 Bonito Boats, Inc. v.
-Thunder Craft Boats, Inc., 489 U.S. 14 (1989) The following problems explore the nature of reverse engineering, among other issues.
+Thunder Craft Boats, Inc.